lorencerri/advent-of-code-2018/README.md

 https://adventofcode.com/2018

+These are my personal solutions, they also aren't the best.

 | Day | Title |  |  | Solutions | | |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | | | JavaScript | Rust | Java | Python | Ruby |